jkeifer/410Labs/Lab4/README.md

 **What to submit**

-For this lab you must submit your completed .py files a map of your suitable site (following good cartographic principles) in a zip folder named <lastname><firstname>_lab4.zip.
+For this lab you must submit your completed .py files and a map of your suitable site (follow good cartographic principles) in PDF format in a zip folder named <lastname><firstname>_lab4.zip.
 See the general lab instructions (README in the 410Labs repo) for submission instructions.